mutluhanuzmez/personal-web-page/content/raw-blog/eeg-ml-papers.md

 - The first computer vision approach driven by brain signals, the first automated classification approach employing visual descriptors extracted directly from human neural processes involved in visual scene analysis.

 ### Discoveries
-- Convolutional Neural Networktrained with human eeg feature representation.
+- Convolutional Neural Network trained with human eeg feature representation.
 ### Discussion/Conclusion (their own limitations & future work)
 - Their own limitations are not mentioned clearly.
 - Future work is developing more complex deep learning approaches and interpretong the EEG-learned features in order to identify brain activation areas.